 Your customer service teams create quicker response times based on customer locations.

 - Assign support technicians by the proximity of account

 Most CRM software systems are available for both desktop and mobile applications.
 For CRM’s with mobile apps, the mapping is straight forward because of the built-in GPS.
 Desktop-only applications allow users to map and print their destinations.
 If your CRM mapping has both options, your plans can be saved and shared between both devices.

 C2CRM Mapping Capabilities

 C2CRM has robust mapping capabilities in both its desktop and mobile applications.
-Since it is powered by Google Maps via an API integration, it has advanced geo-location map features such as:
+It is powered by Google Maps with advanced geolocation map features.

-- has radius proximity for target marketing of accounts and leads
+- View radius proximity for target marketing of accounts and leads

-- from multiple terrain types, customized maps with drawing capability can be created
+- Multiple terrain types with customized maps and drawing capability

 The term machine-to-machine (M2M) technology may sound robotic and cold, but its potential benefits are very human.
 M2M communication is as straightforward as it sounds, referring to the process by which two machines share data without any involvement by people.
 M2M...

 Relationship management is the most important aspect of any business.
 It is the foundation of keeping customers and gaining new ones.
 It also pertains to internal communications within your own company across all departments.
 Without relationships, there is no trust...